Taylor002/Taylor002/README.md

 - 📫 How to reach me:Email kadkun@yhaoo.com
 - 🌱 I currently use EXCEL, Python,  SQL and Business tool like;PowerBI for Data querying, data manipulation and visualization.
 -    I also create designs using figma and also uses html & css to bring my designs to life.
--    i enjoy playing football
+-    I enjoy playing football
 -->